 TaskWorld is similar to Trello or Asana.
 What makes it different is the added feature of the chat function.
 Stay in touch with the rest of the team while organizing your tasks.

-10,000ft is a super handy app that is not only great for distributed workforce, but for teams in general.
+10,000ft is a super handy app that is not only great for a distributed workforce, but for teams in general.
 The visual interface, which is very much like a prettier version of a Gantt chart, helps you keep an overview.
-In addition, it allows you to track your time and create reports with analysis on the profitability of projects and workers.
+In addition, it allows you to track your time and create reports with an analysis of the profitability of projects and workers.

 Forest is a perfect app for everyone who gets easily distracted by their phone.
 It removes the most significant phone distractions so you can finally focus on your work again.